 Note the clear view through the failed joint below.
 The beam is being torn apart.

 Note the failed East end abutment below.
 Due to the joint design and construction, there is little material remaining to convey the applied loads.
+Water ingress into the joint has facilitated and accelerated timber rot.

 Another failed joint below